Code-Institute-Submissions/OdoJoe-D15-Movie-Lovers-Store/README.md

 4. Make sure the file is named 'sitemap.xml and add it to the root folder

 ## robots.txt
 I created a robots.txt file to ensure search engines dont crawl through sensitive sections of the site.
-Which ultimately facilitates a mre robust search engine process and imporving the SEO overall.
+Which ultimately facilitates a more robust search engine process and improving the SEO overall.

 ![robots.txt](media/robots.txt_pic.png)